igor-baiborodine/kiroule.com/content/article/from-java-to-go-kicking-off-the-insurance-hub-transformation/index.md

 - **JetBrains AI Pro (with AI Assistant & Junie):**
   In IntelliJ IDEA with the Go plugin, JetBrains AI Pro offers contextual code suggestions, chat help, and in-editor research, leveraging LLMs from OpenAI, Google, and Anthropic (Claude).
-I use AI assistance for knowledge and explanations far more than just pure code snippets.
+I use AI assistance for knowledge, and explanations that go far beyond just pure code snippets.
 The Junie AI Coding Agent joins in for complex refactoring, but my hands-on approach remains the priority.

 - **Ollama Local Server (Small/Medium Models):**
   For privacy and speed, I run Ollama locally, using models like Code Llama, Phi-3 Mini, or Mistral